 Since our inception, we have funded our operations with the proceeds from equity and debt financing.
 We have experienced liquidity issues due to, among other reasons, our limited ability to raise adequate capital on acceptable terms.
 We have historically relied upon the issuance of equity and promissory notes that are convertible into shares of our common stock to fund our operations and have devoted significant efforts to reduce that exposure.
 We anticipate that we will need to issue equity to fund our operations and repay our outstanding debt for the foreseeable future.
 If we are unable to achieve operational profitability, or we are not successful in securing other forms of financing, we will have to evaluate alternative actions to reduce our operating expenses and conserve cash.
-Our current cash balance is only expected to be sufficient to fund our planned business operations, may be forced to change our planned business operations, or may take other actions that could adversely impact our stockholders, including seeking bankruptcy protection.
+Our current cash balance is only expected to be sufficient to fund our planned business operations, hrough approximately December 2025.
+If additional capital is not available, we may not be able to pursue our planned business operations, or may take other actions that could adversely impact our stockholders, including seeking bankruptcy protection.